Nilusche/AdvancedMathPython/README.md

 # AdvancedMathematicsPython

-Taught myself some object oriented python with advanced mathematics
+Teaching myself some object oriented python with advanced mathematics